Main Causes Of Emotional Eating And How To Stop It

-The problem with emotional eating is that it doesn’t help you to deal with those negative feelings, instead, it makes even worse.
+The problem with emotional eating is that it doesn’t help you to deal with those negative feelings, instead, it makes it even worse.
 An emotional problem will not go away, but you will gain weight and feel terrible.

 Difference between emotional hunger and physical hunger:

-- Emotional Hunger:
+- Emotional Hunger

 - Starts suddenly